MeowBot233/NekoPush/README.md

 **Before going on, it is strongly recommended to set a custom domain for your worker.
 Using the default domain may encounter SSL error when telegram try to push updates to your worker.
 You can do it on cloudflare dashboard.**

 Now open https://your.worker.domain.example/setup?ADMIN_SECRET .
 Replace your.worker.domain.example with your domain and `ADMIN_SECRET` with the one you previously set.
-If everything goes fine, you will see something like `SetCommands  SetWebhook at https://your.worker.domain.example/telegram Webhook was set`.
+If everything goes fine, you will see something like `SetCommands ok SetWebhook at https://your.worker.domain.example/telegram Webhook was set`.

 ### Deleting webhook